vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 If your volume store is in an NFS share point, sharing volumes between containers is not subject to any limitations.
 In vSphere Integrated Containers, the `local` driver is the vSphere Integrated Containers Docker personality.
 Consequently, the way to create NFS volumes with vSphere Integrated Containers is slightly different to how you do it with regular Docker.
 All that you need to do to create an NFS volume for a container is provide the name of the appropriate volume store in the `docker volume create` command.

 <pre>docker volume create --opt volumestore=<i>nfs_volumestore_name</i></pre>

+**NOTE**: vSphere Integrated Containers mounts NFS volumes as `root`.
+Consequently, if containers are to run as non-root users, the volume  store must be configured with the correct permissions so that the non-root users can access it, with at least root level squashing enabled.
+For information about how to configure NFS volume stores for non-root users, see [About NFS Volume Stores and Permissions](../vic_vsphere_admin/volume_stores.md#nfs_perms) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

 ## Obtain Information About a Volume <a id="inspect_vol"></a>
 To get information about a volume, run `docker volume inspect` and specify the name of the volume.